euroargodev/VirtualFleet/docs/usage/execution.rst

         - Execution time: 00d 00h 00m 04s
         - Executed on: laptop_guillaume_boulot.lan

 By default, virtual floats positions are saved hourly along their trajectories.
+This is enough to properly resolve profile positions but can be increased using the ``record`` argument.
+See the method documentation here :meth:`VirtualFleet.simulate`.

 The simulated floats trajectories will be saved in the current directory as a `zarr file <https://zarr.readthedocs.io/>`__.
 You can control where to save trajectories with the ``output_folder`` and ``output_file`` options, or set the ``output`` option to ``False`` to not save results at all.

-Note that you can continue the simulation where it was using the ``restart`` option:
+Note that you can continue the simulation where it was left, using the ``restart`` option:

 .. code:: python